-I was born outside of Atlanta, GA, but when I was a year old my family moved to Jupiter, FL, which proved to be fortuitous.
-Jupiter was five miles inland and you couldn’t throw a rock without hitting a place selling bait and tackle and bait buckets.
-That last one is important because when my father came home from a sales call with a carload of flour and cherry pie filling encrusted buckets, it wasn’t hard to figure out what to do with them.
+I was born outside of Atlanta, GA; when I was a year old, my family moved to Jupiter, FL, which proved to be fortuitous.
+Jupiter was five miles inland, and you couldn’t throw a rock without hitting a place selling bait, tackle, and bait buckets.
+That last one is important because when my father came home from a sales call with a carload of flour and cherry-pie-filling-encrusted buckets, it wasn’t hard to figure out what to do with them.
 And so at the tender age of 5, I started my first company.¹

-Pam's Buckets—as that business became known—sold clean², white, 5-gallon buckets with handles for $1/piece.
+Pam’s Buckets—as that business became known—sold clean², white, 5-gallon buckets with handles for $1/piece.
 I eventually expanded from just selling to fishing and hardware stores to sell to florists and other businesses as well.
-Three years later, when my family moved from south Florida and I handed the business over to someone else, I'd made thousands of dollars, had customers over 90 minutes from our house in all directions and was fielding requests to export buckets to Haiti.
+Three years later, when my family moved from south Florida, and I handed the company over to someone else, I’d made thousands of dollars, had customers over 90 minutes from our house in all directions, and was fielding requests to export buckets to Haiti.

 At roughly the same time, I became heavily involved with a community theatre company, which performed on the director’s driveway.⁵ Over the next twelve years, I helped them fundraise, successfully apply for grants, develop stage, set, and costume crews, and produce shows in churches, amphitheaters, school auditoriums, and performing arts centers.
 It was not uncommon for 5,000 people to see one of our shows.

 From the fair and the theatre, I developed a deep love of production work, which I pursued in college as well as by working as the Production Manager at a 3,000 attendee church and in the school’s own Special Events department.
 While doing that, I did freelance work, got an associate’s degree, two bachelor’s degrees, and a certificate in English.

 Whew.
 Believe it or not, all that only takes us through age 23.